paratestphp/paratest/docs/code-coverage.md

 which phpdbg
 /usr/bin/phpdbg
 ````
 If the result is empty, `phpdbg` is probably missing from your system.
+See [phpdbg installation](#phpdbg-installation) for further instructions.

 If `phpdbg` is available, you need to invoke paratest e.g. via  `phpdbg -qrr vendor/bin/paratest --coverage-text`.
 Example for `paratest`s unit test suite:

 ````
-phpdbg -qrr bin/paratest -p 1 --coverage-text test/unit
+phpdbg -qrr bin/paratest -p 4 --coverage-text test/unit

-Running phpunit in 1 process with /codebase/paratest/vendor/phpunit/phpunit/phpunit
+Running phpunit in 4 processes with /codebase/paratest/vendor/phpunit/phpunit/phpunit

 Configuration read from /codebase/paratest/phpunit.xml.dist